Antonio Duvergé: Death

 On April 11, 1855, Duvergé and his son Alcides were taken to the El Seibo cemetery to be executed.
 They were accompanied to the scaffold by Commander Juan María Albert, the Trinidadian Tomás de la Concha and the Spaniard Pedro José Dalmau.
 As a last wish, Duvergé asked the picket leader that his son be shot first in order to save her the pain of seeing his father fall.
 He, brave in every test, could not hold back his tears when he saw his son riddled with bullets.
 After both Duvergé and his Alcides had been shot, Santana began to contemplate the corpses undaunted, but when he arrived in front of Duverge's, as if sensing that even dead, he could not diminish his glory as a warrior, he dismounted from his horse and, before The terrified looks of the crowd, he began to kick the corpse with the toes of his bloody boots.
 Duverge's execution was part of Santana's career, following those of María Trinidad Sánchez, Andrés Sánchez, José Joaquín Puello, Gabino Puello and Aniceto Freites, and would continue with those of José Contreras and Francisco del Rosario Sánchez and their 20 companions in 1861.

-Bust of Antonio Duvergé Duval in Parque Independencia, Santo Domingo, Dominican Republic.

 His remains currently rest in the National Pantheon located in the Colonial City of Santo Domingo.
 He was one of the most prominent soldiers in Dominican history in favor of national independence.